-Whenever a client mentions the NDA, they’re talking about a non disclosure agreement.
-This a signed document between you, and the client agreeing that you will not leak or share information about the project.
+Whenever a client mentions the NDA, they’re talking about a non-disclosure agreement.
+This is a signed document between you, and the client agreeing that you will not leak or share information about the project.

 Leaking information about the project could cripple your career, word spreads fast and you can get sued.

 Also, if an NDA is handed over to you, it’s likely that the client is interested in working with you.
 If they weren’t, they wouldn’t bother going into detail about their project.
 Something to smile about 🙂

 Once you’ve signed your NDA, the client will send you a contract and project outline (brief).
 Depending on the project and client, this could be very detailed or extremely vague.